flywithliye/lard-detection/README.md

 The test codes for YOLO-RWY is `cfg/ultralytics/test.py`.
 All the command lines for different configurations are in `exp_yolov8_test.sh`.

-> Note: The following test code will try to locate the corresponding trained weigths with the same training configs, so you have to train first.
+> Note: The following test code will try to locate the corresponding trained weights with the same training configs, so you have to train first.

 For directly reproducing the test of YOLO-RWY, run: